Get the Marcus App

 There was just one problem: Monika’s home wouldn’t be manageable for her parents if their health failed.
 She decided to make the first floor more accessible and brought in a contractor to do the update.
-Though the revamp was a good value, Monika didn’t anticipate all of the requirements they’d need, and the enhancements ended up costing more than she had budgeted, forcing her to put a hefty sum on her credit card which had a high APR.
-She looked at different options to help manage her financial setbacks and considered taking out a personal loan to consolidate her debt, but borrowing money isn’t always a straightforward process.
+Though the revamp was a good value, Monika didn’t anticipate all of the requirements they’d need, and the enhancements ended up costing more than she had budgeted.
+She looked at different options to help manage her financial setbacks and considered taking out a personal loan to consolidate her debt, but borrowing money isn’t always a straightforward process and she chose to finance her home improvement project using higher-interest credit cards.
 As Monika looked at different options she learned a lot along the way.
 Here are common misconceptions Monika had about borrowing money and what she learned.

 These tips can help consumers like yourself when looking for a loan to consolidate debt.